 The House passed a measure that would reauthorize drug and medical-device user-fee programs for five years and establish new user fees for the Food and Drug Administration’s review of generic drugs and biosimilar products.

 “This bill is good for the FDA, it’s good for industry, and it’s good for patients alike,” said Frank Pallone, a Democrat whose district includes the New Brunswick, New Jersey headquarters of Johnson & Johnson.
-(JNJ)
+(JNJ:US)

 The legislation, passed by voice vote, also would affect companies like Petach Tikva, Israel-based Teva Pharmaceutical Industries Ltd. (TEVA)